xapian/xapian/xapian-core/docs/overview.rst

 Errors and exceptions
 ---------------------

-Error reporting is often relegated to the back of manuals such as this.
-However, it is extremely important to understand the errors which may be caused by the operations which you are trying to perform.
+It is important to understand the errors which may be caused by the operations which you are trying to perform.

 This becomes particularly relevant when using a large system, with such possibilities as databases which are being updated while you search